 20 July 2018: My World Record Ride (Video Blog)!

-Below is my video blog for our 1,720-mile (2,768km) World Record Elliptical Bike ride from Land’s End to John o’Groats & back (‘LEJOGLE’) which took place between 24th June & 5th July, 2018.
+Below is the video blog from my 1,720-mile (2,768km) World Record Elliptical Bike ride from Land’s End to John o’Groats & back (‘LEJOGLE’) which took place between 24th June & 5th July, 2018.
 A shorter (10-min) video summary can also be watched on this link…

 12 July 2018: BBC Live Interview on New Double End-to-End World Record.

-This BBC News report below is a summary of my 1,720-mile (2,768km) Double End to End Elliptical Bike Guinness World Record ride (twice Across Britain – from Land’s End to John o’Groats and back to Land’s End – or ‘LEJOGLE’).
+The BBC News report below gives a summary of my 1,720-mile (2,768km) Double End to End Guinness World Record ride (twice Across Britain – from Land’s End to John o’Groats and back to Land’s End – or ‘LEJOGLE’).
 The ride took place from 24th June 2018 to 5th July 2018 and was held in memory of my late brother Garai Makaya, who passed away in a skydiving accident on 11 February 2017 in Rustenburg, South Africa.

 You can also read my full event report on this link.

 23 June 2018: BBC News Report on Double End-to-End World Record Attempt.

-From 24th June – 5 July 2018 I will attempt my longest ride ever, aiming to set a new Guinness World Record for the 2,768km (1,720-miles) return journey between John o’Groats & Land’s End (‘LEJOGLE’) using my ElliptiGO elliptical bike.
-And I want YOU to be a part of this journey.
+From 24th June – 5 July 2018 I will attempt my longest ride ever, aiming to set a new Guinness World Record for the 2,768km (1,720-miles) return journey between John o’Groats & Land’s End (‘LEJOGLE’) on my ElliptiGO elliptical bike.

 Find out more about why I am doing this challenge and how you might be able to be involved on this link (or watch the 2-minute BBC News report below):

 12-13 August 2017: ‘Everesting’ on an Elliptical Bike!